cs-chan/ArtGAN/README.md

 Released on December 20, 2016

+Updated on May 15, 2018 (merge ArtGAN implementation)

 ## Description

+These are the implementations of our:

+*ICIP-16 work with titled [Ceci n'est pas une pipe: A Deep Convolutional Network for Fine-art Paintings Classification](http://web.fsktm.um.edu.my/~cschan/doc/ICIP2016.pdf).

-This is the implementation of our ICIP-16 work with titled [Ceci n'est pas une pipe: A Deep Convolutional Network for Fine-art Paintings Classification](http://web.fsktm.um.edu.my/~cschan/doc/ICIP2016.pdf).
+*ICIP-17 work with titled [Ceci n'est pas une pipe: A Deep Convolutional Network for Fine-art Paintings Classification](http://web.fsktm.um.edu.my/~cschan/doc/ICIP2016.pdf).

 The project is open source under BSD-3 license (see the `LICENSE` file).
 Codes can be used freely only for academic purpose.